Matchmaking API

 as short as possible in order to minimize traffic.
 By default, theSession Custom Properties

-are empty and no extra information is included. - CustomLobbyName: this argument is used to set custom
+are empty and no extra information is included. - CustomLobbyName: this argument is used to set a custom

 Lobby Name

-which theSession
+with which theSession

 based on theGameMode